4383/4383.github.io/_posts/2025-12-22-The-Social-and-Environmental-Justice-Scam.markdown

 Finally, you can create your own company to invest your capital productively—allowing it to grow over time while actively preparing for your future.

 We explore all of these strategies in detail in [my Patreon article](https://www.patreon.com/posts/146429508).
+You can also [watch my youtube video on this topic](https://youtu.be/DJfiGYIv77Q).

 If this topic resonates with you, join me on Patreon to help fund my projects and get value for your own independence.
 Don’t forget to leave a comment on the legitimate role of the state, give a thumbs up, and share this video to raise awareness.